libdriver/ads1115/CONTRIBUTING.md

 4. @param[in], @param[out], @param[int, out] need to specify the direction of parameter passing, the format is parameter name + meaning of the parameter, if not, do not write.

 5. If there are several types of return values, write several return values.
-The format is the return value + meaning of the return value.
+The format is return value + meaning of the return value.
 If there is no return value, do not write.

 6. Enumerations require @brief, and add /**< */ enumeration type description to the right of each enumeration.